jmejia8/Metaheuristics.jl/docs/src/tutorial.md

-`Metaheuristics.jl` provides different metaheuristics for optimization such as Evolutionary Centers Algorithm (ECA), Differential Evolution (DE), Particle Swarm Optimization (PSO), etc. In this tutorial we will use `ECA`, but you can use another algorithm following but the same steps.
+`Metaheuristics.jl` provides different metaheuristics for optimization such as Evolutionary Centers Algorithm (ECA), Differential Evolution (DE), Particle Swarm Optimization (PSO), etc. In this tutorial we will use `ECA`, but you can use another algorithm following the same steps.

 The metaheuristics accept its parameters but share two common and **optional** settings `information` and `options`.